‘BARKS AND BITES’

 Helen can tell James is drunk once he comes home and before he’s about to kiss her.
 He also laughs very silly when Helen tells him that Calum’s gone to see Mr. Dibble.
 I found that to be a bit embarrassing.

 I’m sorry to say it, but I’m not getting into Lynda Bellingham’s Helen at this point in the series.
-Lynda Bellingham is doing fine no doubt, but she doesn’t have that same quality Carol Drinkwater had in this.
+Lynda Bellingham is doing fine no doubt, but she doesn’t have that same quality Carol Drinkwater had in the series.

 I’m struggling to get into Lynda Bellingham’s interpretation of the character.
 I’m not sure why she was chosen to play Helen anyway since she doesn’t match to Carol Drinkwater’s youthful, lovelier quality.